webpro-nl/knip/packages/docs/src/content/docs/guides/troubleshooting.md

 ## Issues Reported by Knip

-This indicates a successful run, but there are unused items (exit code `1`).
+This indicates a successful run, but there are unused items.
+Continue with [handling issues][3] to deal with unused items reported by Knip.

-Read [handling issues][3] on how to deal with the unused items as reported by Knip.
 To better understand why Knip reports what it does, run it in debug mode by adding `--debug` to the command:

 ```sh
 knip --debug